mhnguyetvu/crypto-forecasting-spark/README.md

 ## Target Explanation

 The **Target** column represents the 15-minute residualized returns for each row.
-Residualized returns are a measure used in financial analysis to account for market trends and variations.
-More details about how the target is calculated can be found in the 'Prediction and Evaluation' section of the notebook associated with this dataset.

-## Data Dictionary

-- **timestamp**: YYYY-MM-DD HH:MM format.
-- **Asset_ID**: Unique identifier for each cryptoasset.
-- **Count**: Integer representing the number of trades.
-- **Open/High/Low/Close**: USD prices for the beginning, highest, lowest, and end of the minute.
-- **Volume**: Number of cryptoasset units traded.
-- **VWAP**: Volume-weighted average price for the minute.
-- **Target**: 15-minute residualized returns.
+Residualized returns are calculated from log returns (𝑅𝑎) over 15 minutes using the formula:

+\[𝑅𝑎(𝑡)=𝑙𝑜𝑔\left(\frac{𝑃𝑎(𝑡+16)}{𝑃𝑎(𝑡+1)}\right)\]

+Additionally, a linear residualization is applied to remove the market signal from individual asset returns when creating the target.
+The formula for the target is:

+\[Target𝑎(𝑡)=𝑅𝑎(𝑡)−𝛽𝑎𝑀(𝑡)\]

+Where \(𝑀(𝑡)\) is the weighted average market returns, and \(\beta_a\) is the asset-specific weight.

-## Prediction and Evaluation
+## Evaluation Metrics

+This dataset is part of a forecasting competition that aims to predict returns for individual assets.
+The predictions will be evaluated on a weighted version of the Pearson correlation coefficient.
+The weights for the evaluation are given by the `Weight` column in the Asset Details file.

+In this simplified tutorial, we will use correlation (without weights) for evaluation and consider only two assets, BTC and ETH.

+Make sure to refer to the competition guidelines for the complete evaluation details.

+## Getting Started

+1. Clone this repository.
+2. Explore the dataset (`train.csv`) and understand the features and target.
-Refer to the associated notebook in this repository for details on how the target variable is calculated and for any specific instructions on prediction and evaluation processes.
+3. Refer to the associated notebook for details on the target calculation and any specific instructions on prediction and evaluation processes.

-Feel free to explore and analyze the data for insights into cryptoasset trading patterns and behaviors.
+Feel free to analyze the data, build models, and participate in the competition!

 Happy coding!